Yilmaz4/perspective.py/README.md

 print("  ")

-# Or, use utils.format_response to print a formatted text of the response
+# Or alternatively, use utils.format_response to print a formatted text of the response which would return almost the same result as the above code
 print(utils.format_response(response, align_right=True))
 ```